Tips & Tricks

 touch up tweaks were applied to remove the magenta from the stars and

-the stars sizes were reduced.
+the stars were dimmed.